CDAT/cdat-old-site/testing-software.md

     cd <CDAT_SRC_DIRECTORY>
     <CDAT_INSTALL_DIRECTORY>/bin/python test_cdat.py -a

-This will run a basic set of&#160; tests for Packagesand&#160; contributed Packages
+This will run a basic set of tests for Packagesand contributed Packages

 By default it uploads your machine name to help us to know which kind of systems cdat is built on